 - Jörg Gläscher: Der Eid | The Oath

 What is the state and who represents it?
 This is the main topic in Jörg Gläscher’s comprehensive visual investigation.

 - Joseph Rodriguez: LAPD 1994

 In the mid-nineties, the LAPD was in search of a public image make-over after the Rodney King uprisings.
-As part of these efforts, the LAPD gave Joseph Rodriguez unprecedented access to document the officers in the field.

 - Karen Marshall: Between Girls